the13fools/gpgpt/tools/05_disk_gpgpt_v1/GPT_MANIFEST_FILE.md

+11-18-2023

+todo:
+hook up simulation code
+add loggging
+add parse from file/restart simulation

+load directory and start at largest file by default or create new directory if don't pass in valid directory.

 GPT_MANIFEST_FILE

 # a manifest file is a file which an LLM like GPT-4 can be asked to generate to attempt to get it to hash it's state in a compact way.
 They are also human readable, which is kinda nice, though they are clunky to edit.